winstontsui/e-commerce/README.md

 ## Notes

+Format document shortcut: `Shift + Alt + f`

 Dependencies are in the `./package.json` file.

 `npm i daisyui prisma @prisma/client next-auth @auth/prisma-adapter prettier eslint-config-prettier prettier-plugin-tailwindcss zod`

+Use Prisma.io to work with our MongoDB database.
+However, prisma also works with sql databases.

+Normally in a next.js project, our credentials go into the .env*.local file, but the problem is that prisma only looks at the normal .env file, so we use that instead.

+We can tell prisma to pull the data that we added to the collection and generate a schema from the data: `npx prisma db pull` or push the schema to the database: `npx prisma db push`

+`npx prisma generate` generates the prisma client which we can use to call our different database operations on.

 <br>